Sponsored by DIRECTV

 Best of the Best: DIRECTV

 DIRECTV ($89.99–$169.99/mo.) is my absolute top pick if you want the most comprehensive sports lineup available.
-Watching baseball on DIRECTV means you get the exact premium network mix required for the entire World Baseball Classic, plus a massive slate of regional and national networks.
+Watching baseball on DIRECTV means you get the premium network mix required for the World Baseball Classic, plus a massive slate of regional and national networks.
 As always, I recommend double-checking your local package details before signing up to make sure you get exactly what you need.

 The biggest reason I recommend DIRECTV here is what happens after the WBC ends.
-Opening Day is right around the corner, and DIRECTV’s massive sports channel coverage makes it the best TV provider for following the MLB regular season.
+Opening Day is right around the corner, and DIRECTV’s massive sports channel coverage makes it the ideal TV provider for following the MLB regular season.
 If you want one service that carries the WBC right now and seamlessly transitions into your daily baseball habit afterward, DIRECTV is the cleanest all-in-one fit.

 Best Bang for Your Buck: FOX One